 The course is provided by the following lecturers:

-Ludo Waltman PhD: Ludo is deputy director of CWTS and leader of the CWTS research group on Quantitative Science Studies.
-He is one of the developers of the popular VOSviewer software, and he is also responsible for the CWTS Leiden Ranking.
-Ludo is Editor-in-Chief of Journal of Informetrics, one of the most prominent scientific journals in the field of bibliometrics and scientometrics.
+Ludo Waltman PhD: Ludo is professor of Quantitative Science Studies and deputy director of CWTS.
+He is one of the developers of the popular VOSviewer software, He is also responsible for the CWTS Leiden Ranking.
+Ludo is Editor-in-Chief of Quantitative Science Studies, a recently established scientific journal in the field of scientometrics.

 Ed Noijons PhD: As operational director of CWTS, Ed is responsible for applied bibliometric analyses carried out by CWTS.
 Ed has over 25 years of experience in bibliometric research and applied bibliometric projects.
 His research interests include structuring and mapping of science, with a focus on applications in science policy and research management.